Heard you not that knocking?

 Lent is at the door.

-We are busy working to bring Nora Hopper Chesson's "A Shrove Song" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Nora Hopper Chesson's "A Shrove Song" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "A Shrove Song" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.